Accident Man (comic strip): Bibliography

 There was also a three-issue mini series published by Dark Horse comics in 1993, drawn by Duke Mighten this time in black and white.

 In March 2014 The Complete Accident Man was published in hardback by Titan Comics (ISBN 978-1782760559).

 Film adaptation

 In November 2016, a film adaptation went into production in London, directed by Jesse V. Johnson, with a screenplay written by Stu Small and Scott Adkins.
 Adkins is also cast as Mike Fallon, a high class assassin whose life changes the day his ex-girlfriend is murdered.
 The film also stars Ashley Greene, Michael Jai White, Ray Park, Ray Stevenson, David Paymer, Nick Moran, Perry Benson, Ross O'Hennessy and Amy Johnston.
 The film was released in the United States on 6 Feb 2018 and 16 April in the United Kingdom.

-In November 2021, Episode 2 adaptation went into production in Malta, directed by Kirby Brothers (George & Harry), with a screenplay written by Stu Small and Scott Adkins.
+In November 2021, a sequel went into production in Malta, directed by Kirby Brothers (George & Harry), with a screenplay written by Stu Small and Scott Adkins.

+The sequel was released on 14 October 2022, in the United States and 24 October 2022, in the United Kingdom.